+(7) Sources that are subject to OAR 340 division 218, Oregon Title V Permits, are subject to the following:

-(c) Approval to construct a source under an ACDP issued under paragraph (3)(b) of this rule authorizes construction and operation of the source, except as prohibited in subsection (d) of this rule, until the later of:
+(a) Except as prohibited in section (b), approval to construct a source under an ACDP issued under OAR 340 division 216 authorizes construction and operation of the source, until the later of:

-(A) One year from the date of initial startup of operation of the major source or major modification; or
+(A) One year from the date of initial startup of operation of the source subject to Major NSR or Type A State NSR under OAR 340-224-0010; or

-(B) If a timely and complete application for an Oregon Title V Operating Permit is submitted, the date of final action by the Department on the Oregon Title V Operating Permit application.
+(B) If a timely and complete application for an Oregon Title V Operating Permit is submitted, the date of final action by DEQ on the Oregon Title V Operating Permit application.

-(d) Where an existing Oregon Title V Operating Permit would prohibit construction or change in operation, the owner or operator must obtain a permit revision before commencing construction or operation.
+(b) Where an existing Oregon Title V Operating Permit prohibits construction or a change in operation, the owner or operator must obtain a Title V permit revision before commencing the construction, continuing the construction or making the change in operation.

-(3) Application Processing:

-(a) Within 30 days after receiving an application to construct, or any addition to such application, the Department will advise the applicant of any deficiency in the application or in the information submitted.
-For purposes of this section, the date the Department received a complete application is the date on which the Department received all required information;

-(b) Notwithstanding the requirements of OAR 340-216-0040 or 340-218-0040, concerning permit application requirements, the Department will make a final determination on the application within six months after receiving a complete application.
-This involves performing the following actions in a timely manner:

-(A) Making a preliminary determination whether construction should be approved, approved with conditions, or disapproved;

-(B) Making the proposed permit available in accordance with the public participation procedures required by OAR 340 division 209 for Category IV.
-Extension of Construction Permits beyond the 18-month time period in paragraph (2)(a) of this rule are available in accordance with the public participation procedures required by Category II in lieu of Category IV.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

-340-224-00Exemptions
+340-224-0034

+Exemptions

-Temporary emission sources that would be in operation at a site for less than two years, such as pilot plants and portable facilities, and emissions resulting from the construction phase of a new source or modification must comply with OAR 340-224-0050(1), 340-224-0060(1) or 340-224-0070(1), whichever is applicable, but are exempt from the remaining requirements of 340-224-0050, 340-224-0060 and 340-224-0070 provided that the source or modification would not impact a Class I area or an area with a known violation of a National Ambient Air Quality Standard or an applicable PSD increment as defined in OAR 340 division 202.
+Temporary emission sources that would be in operation at a site for less than two years, such as pilot plants and portable facilities, and emissions resulting from the construction phase of a source subject to Major NSR or Type A State NSR under OAR 340-224-0010 must comply with only the control technology requirements in the applicable section, but are exempt from the remaining requirements of the applicable sections provided that the source subject to Major NSR or Type A State NSR under OAR 340-224-0010 would not impact a Class I area or an area with a known violation of a ambient air quality standard or a PSD increment.

+NOTE: This rule was moved verbatim from OAR 340-224-0080 and amended.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-020-0047.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-020-0040.

-340-224-
+340-224-0038